codeweft/cachewarp/README.md

 ### Using Ruby Code

-Using CacheWarp object
+Using CacheWarp object:

 ```
-    #Require CacheWarp in your file
+# Require CacheWarp in your file
     require 'cachewarp'

-    #Initialize Request Object
+# Initialize Request Object
     request = CacheWarp.new('http://www.akamai.com/')

-    #Fetch Request
+# Fetch Request
     request.fetch

-    #Get Response Headers
+# Get Response Headers
     request.response_headers

-    #Verify 'TCP HIT' i.e if Akamai is caching the request
+# Verify 'TCP HIT' i.e if Akamai is caching the request
     request.is_cached?
 ```

-One Liner: Returns 'false' since Google does not cache using Akamai CDN
+One Liner:

 ```
+# Returns 'false' since Google does not cache using Akamai CDN
     CacheWarp.new("http://www.google.com/").is_cached?
 ```

 ### Console/CommandLine/Terminal/System Command

+```
-Following is an example of non zero exit code.
+# Following is an example of non zero exit code.
 Run the following command on terminal

-```
+# Useful to verify caching post deployment using CI tools like Jenkins and GO
     $ ruby -e 'require "cachewarp"; exit -1 unless CacheWarp.new("http://www.google.com/").is_cached?'
     $ echo $?
 ```

-Useful to verify caching post deployment using CI tools like Jenkins and GO

 ## Installation

 Using Bundler

 ```
-    gem 'cachewarp' #Add to Gemfile
+# Add to Gemfile
+    gem "cachewarp", "~> 0.0.2"
+# Install Gem
-    $ bundle        #Install Gem
+    $ bundle
 ```

 Using gem command